andreluizbvs/liveness_system/Report.md

 ![Data Flow](data_flow_diagram.png)

-## Challenges and Solutions

-- **Challenge**: A general solution to detect all main types of face spoofs
-- **Solution**: Decision made based on the output of multiple models trainined in different datasets and contexts.
-Almost as an emsemble.

 ## Design choices

-- Since it is a very hard problem, I chose to use the outputs of multiple models in order to have a very well-informed live/spoof prediction.
-That slows down the output but, not too slow so that a person using it would be annoyed.
-The use of ONNX was to mitigate that waiting time, which was successful.
+- Since it is a hard problem, I chose to use the outputs of multiple models in order to have a very well-informed live/spoof prediction.
+Almost as an classification emsemble.
+- Having multiple model may increase the model performance on detecting spoofs butslow down the output.
+However it should not be too slow so that a person using it would be annoyed.
+    - For that, I used the ONNX format to mitigate that waiting time (which was successful).
+It is running in real-time.
-- Data flow is very simple and easy to follow so new datasets can be easily added.
+- Data flow is simple and easy to follow so new datasets can be easily added.
 - I thought about creating a well-organized and modularized project to enable future contributions, updates and general additions to it.

-## Performance Metrics
+## Performance metrics

 Classical classification metrics: